Series Review: Mr Robot

 The show lacks all depth and sincerity and it is hacking the viewers shallow hipster conscious under the guise of moral outrage at the consumerism & the ultra corporate world we live in while at the same time flying a false flag and ripping off four or five original and great TV Shows/films delighting those who are too young to know or have no memory.
 Make sure you read that in a monotone voice, yeah?

 I have to say, when I first started watching Mr. Robot, I quite liked it.
 I had high hopes for it.
 Then, I saw that I was just missing Dexter.
-And let's face it, after season 4, Dexter was simply being kept alive as the rating were high, the story got more and more silly, and every moron was champion a serial killer and the show was done - pretty sure Dexter offed a few of those championing folk?
+And let's face it, after season 4, Dexter was simply being kept alive as the ratings were high, the story got more and more silly, and every moron was championing a serial killer and the show was done - pretty sure Dexter offed a few of those folk championing him throughout the show.
 The series finale was dreadful and you know they left it open and will make a film of it soon.
 You know they will make a "Dexter - the junior years!" a college kid killing people.
 It is okay though, he didn't use a gun.
 He hacked and sawed them up and made a bloody mess.
+So its okay.

 Dexter - this is the first show that Mr. Robot is heavily ripping off.
 Mr. Robot has replaced hacking people up with hacking people's facebook and other online information sources.
-Instead of being a member of law enforcement and having records of priors etc hacking is used to gain the information.
-You can almost smell the thought process of "Oh yes, that would work!" as the writer or team of writers - like the board of the evil corp - plot and plan based on other series ideas.
+Instead of being a member of law enforcement and having records of priors etc hacking is used to gain information on other people, like Dexter did.
+You can almost smell the thought process of "Oh yes, that would work!" as the writer, or team of writers - like the board of the evil corp - plot and plan based on other series ideas.

 "Hey, Paul!" ..
 Next the character that has been stolen is..
 Patrick Bateman from American Psycho.
 This one has a few upgrades.
 He is hetroflexible..
 And... that's about it.
 Oh he is Russian, or can speak it.
 He has a pregnant wife or girlfriend who it seems he dominates, but later in the show, that flips around.
 And suddenly, Patrick, I mean, Tyrell Wellick shows concern for the first time - for the unborn baby - and his wife doesn't seem to have much feeling.
 Huh? what?
 I thought? .. who knows...
 Do I need to mention the head guy of a company in Blade Runner? - you thought I had missed it didn't you?